convox-legal/console-terms/privacy.md

 store your user interface preferences, and track your usage of Convox Console.
 Convox Console does not honor Do Not Track request headers.

-Convox records requests and others interactions with Convox Console in server logs.
-Server logs may record such as which URL your web browser requested, when you made the request, what web browser and kind of device you used to make the request, and other data, such as data typed into a form on Convox Console, passed between your web browser and Convox Console servers.
+Convox records requests and other interactions with Convox Console in server logs.
+Server logs may record information such as which URL your web browser requested, when you made the request, what web browser and kind of device you used to make the request, and other data, such as data typed into a form on Convox Console, passed between your web browser and Convox Console servers.